pauseplayrepeat/Transcribo/README.md

 * Students can use the returned document as reference or side notes for studying.
 * It's tedious to just read a transcript of the words spoken, so it adds highlights to the content to be aware what part interests someone!

-Of course, this project is at it's initial stage, but with more data and more model validation, it can turn out to quite useful.
+Of course, this project is at it's initial stage, but with more data and more model validation, it can turn out to be quite useful.

 ### Built With